Vonng/pigsty/docs/r-ha.md

 !> This situation requires special attention!

-If you use Kill -9 to forcibly kill the Primary Patroni, there is a high probability that the Primary Patroni will not be able to shut down the managed PostgreSQL Primary instances.
-This will cause the original Primary PostgreSQL instance to survive Patroni's death, while the remaining Replica nodes in the cluster will hold a leadership election to elect a new Primary, **leading to a split brain**.
+Suppose you use Kill -9 to kill the Primary Patroni forcibly.
+In that case, there is a high probability that the Primary Patroni will not be able to shut down the managed PostgreSQL Primary instances.
+This will cause the original Primary PostgreSQL instance to survive Patroni's death.
+At the same time, the remaining Replica nodes in the cluster will hold a leadership election to elect a new Primary, **leading to a split-brain**.

 **Operating Instructions**